FreeSlave/halflife-featureful/documentation/content/docs/configuration/hud.md

 * Rescaling is not available in Software Mode.
 * Xash3D has its own engine-side `hud_scale` cvar.
 If the engine provides its own cvar, the game library doesn't create one and relies on the default sprite rendering.
 * HUD scaling is not the same as high resolution HUD added in Half-Life anniversary update.
-Support for larger HUD sprite resolutions will be added to the codebase later.
+The former scales sprites dynamically, the latter uses large sprites and depends on new entries in **sprites/hud.txt**.

 ### Drawing armor icon next to health